Zappi review

 OCPP Compatible

-The current versions of the Zappi use Open Charge Point Protocol or OCPP for short.
-This is a standardized method for EVs and chargers to communicate and is useful because it makes it more likely it will be able to integrate with other energy management equipment you may wish to install in the future.
+OCPP stands for Open Charge Point Protocol.
+This is a standardised method for EVs and chargers to communicate, and is useful because it makes it more likely that an EV charger can be integrated with other energy management equipment you may wish to install in the future.

 Charging Cable

 You can get a Zappi with a 6.5m hardwired charging cable, which is longer than the 5m many EV chargers have.
-You can also pay around $50 less and get one without a cable and just has a socket.
-This can be useful if you need a cable over 6.5m.
+You can also pay around $50 less and get one without a cable that comes with a socket to plug your own into.
+This can be useful if you need an even longer cable.

 Operating Temperature